Same virus, different responses: Mexico vs. Utah - The Daily Universe

 Governments and citizens across the world have had to adapt to the pandemic.
 Two places — Tabasco, Mexico, and Utah, U.S. — show how political, cultural and societal differences have shaped varying responses to COVID-19 across the world.

-The Utah Health Department has reported 9,999 cases and 113 deaths as of June 1 at 2:30 p.m.
-In general, Utah falls on the lower end of the national scale with the U.S. at 1.8 million cases.
-Tabasco, in contrast, currently has the fourth-highest number of cases in the country at 4,142, while Mexico has reported 90,664 as of May 31 at 7: p.m.
+The Utah Health Department has reported 10,497 cases and 117 deaths as of June 4 at 11 a.m.
+In general, Utah falls on the lower end of the national scale with the U.S. at 1.9 million cases.
+Tabasco, in contrast, currently has the fifth-highest number of cases in the country at 4,807 as of June 3 at 3 p.m, while Mexico has reported 101,238.

-Tabasco’s Centro County, where the capital Villahermosa is located, makes up 53% of the state’s cases, while Utah County makes up 19.65% of Utah’s cases.
+Tabasco’s Centro County, where the capital, Villahermosa, is located, makes up 53.19% of the state’s cases, while Utah County makes up 19.65% of Utah’s cases.
 Lack of widespread, accurate testing measures in both countries means the total case numbers may be much higher.

 The differences in the pandemic across the two countries and states goes beyond just numbers.
 Factors like government response and public attitude also reflect how the two states measure up.